ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 > print(open.__doc__)
 > ~~~
 > {: .language-python}
-> ## Output
+> > ## Output
-> ~~~
+> > ~~~
-Open file and return a stream.
+> > Open file and return a stream.
 Raise OSError upon failure.
+> >

-file is either a text or byte string giving the name (and the path if the file isn't in the current working directory) of the file to be opened or an integer file descriptor of the file to be wrapped.
-(If a file descriptor is given, it is closed when the returned I/O object is closed, unless closefd is set to False.)
+> > file is either a text or byte string giving the name (and the path

-mode is an optional string that specifies the mode in which the file is opened.
-It defaults to 'r' which means open for reading in text mode.
-Other common values are 'w' for writing (truncating the file if it already exists), 'x' for creating and writing to a new file, and 'a' for appending (which on some Unix systems, means that all writes append to the end of the file regardless of the current seek position).
+> > if the file isn't in the current working directory) of the file to
+> > be opened or an integer file descriptor of the file to be
+> > wrapped.
+(If a file descriptor is given, it is closed when the
+> > returned I/O object is closed, unless closefd is set to False.)
+> >
+> > mode is an optional string that specifies the mode in which the file
+> > is opened.
+It defaults to 'r' which means open for reading in text
+> > mode.
+Other common values are 'w' for writing (truncating the file if
+> > it already exists), 'x' for creating and writing to a new file, and
+> > 'a' for appending (which on some Unix systems, means that all writes
+> > append to the end of the file regardless of the current seek position).
-In text mode, if encoding is not specified the encoding used is platform
+> > In text mode, if encoding is not specified the encoding used is platform
-dependent: locale.getpreferredencoding(False) is called to get the current locale encoding.
-(For reading and writing raw bytes use binary mode and leave encoding unspecified.)
+> > dependent: locale.getpreferredencoding(False) is called to get the
+> > current locale encoding.
+(For reading and writing raw bytes use binary
+> > mode and leave encoding unspecified.)
 The available modes are:
-> ~~~
+> > ~~~
-> {: .output}
+> > {: .output}
+> {: .solution}
 {: .challenge}

 Compare the help shown above to the official python documentation [here](https://docs.python.org/3/library/functions.html#enumerate).